davidshepherd7/aggressive-fill-paragraph-mode/README.md

 Each time a space is inserted the current paragraph is refilled.

-M-space can be used to only insert a space (chosen because the behaviour of space with this mode is enabled is very similar to `just-one-space`, which is ususally bound to M-space).
+C-q space or `just-one-space` (usually bound to M-space) can be used to insert a space without filling the paragraph.

-Some special behaviour is implemented in a few major modes where the default fill-paragraph behaviour would affect code as well as comments.
+Some special behaviour is implemented in a few major modes where the default fill-paragraph behaviour would not work well, for example when code would be filled as well as comments.

 Setup